Per Jacobsson: Work at the Bank for International Settlements

 Jacobsson was employed at the Bank of International Settlements (BIS) from 1931 to 1956, and played a key role in defining the BIS's institutional identity.
 In particular, he wrote the BIS annual reports which were essential reading in the international economic and central banking communities.

 Work at the International Monetary Fund

 In December 1956, he was appointed as the managing director of the International Monetary Fund (IMF), a position he held until his death on 5 May 1963.

 Personal life

 He married Violet Nye, who was working for the League of Nations, in 1921.
-They had three daughters, Erin, Bridget and Moyra.
+They had three daughters, Erin, Birgit and Moyra.
 Jacobsson's daughter Moyra, an artist, married Roger Bannister, the British Olympic athlete and neurologist who was the first person to run the four-minute mile.

 He was buried in the Swedish section of Brookwood Cemetery.

 Legacy

 The Per Jacobsson Foundation was established in 1964 to honor his memory and sponsors prestigious lectures, many of which have been given on the occasion of the annual meetings of the IMF and World Bank in Washington DC.